 The attack comes nearly a month after government forces, backed by an allied Arab coalition, dislodged al-Qaeda fighters from Zinjibar, the capital city of Abyan.

 Troops retook other towns across Abyan but have been met by fierce resistance in a key al-Qaeda stronghold, Al-Mahfid, a town which lies further east.

 READ MORE: Scores killed in ISIL-claimed suicide bombing in Yemen

-Fighters from al-Qaeda and the Islamic State of Iraq and the Levant (ISIL) armed group have escalated their attacks in the country's south in recent months.
+Fighters from the al-Qaeda and the Islamic State of Iraq and the Levant (ISIL) armed groups have escalated their attacks in the country's south in recent months.

 Al-Qaeda has expanded its influence in southern Yemen, taking advantage of a power vacuum that has pitted Yemen's Houthi rebels against the government of President Abd-Rabbu Mansour Hadi.